disconnect/apache-websocket/README.md

 architecture for handling WebSocket messaging.
 Doing so does not require any knowledge of internal Apache structures.

-This implementation does not support the older draft-75 protocol.
-The code should be easy enough to modify to temporarily support the older protocol.
+This implementation supports draft-76 of the WebSocket protocol.
+It does not support the older draft-75 protocol.
+The code should be easy enough to modify to support the older protocol.
+Make sure that your client supports the appropriate protocol.
+The Stable and Beta channels of Chrome, and the release version of Safari, do not yet implement the draft-76 protocol.
+The Dev channel of Chrome and the nightly WebKit builds (which may be used with Safari) do support it, however.

 ## Download

     $ git clone git://github.com/disconnect/apache-websocket.git

-## Build
+## Building and Installation

-SCons is used to build the module.
-In addition, it is currently only configured to build under Mac OS X. It should work be trivial to add support for Linux, while it should not be too hard to support Windows.
+SCons may be used to build the module.
+However, it is currently only configured to build under Mac OS X.

     $ scons

-## Installation

     $ sudo scons install

+Alternatively, you may use <code>apxs</code> to build and install the module.
+Under Linux (at least under Ubuntu 10.04 LTS), use:

+    $ sudo apxs2 -i -a -c mod_websocket.c

+You probably only want to use the <code>-a</code> option the first time you issue the command, as it will overwrite your configuration each time you execute it (see below).

+You may use <code>apxs</code> under Mac OS X as well if you do not want to use SCons.
+In that case, use:

+    $ sudo apxs -i -a -c mod_websocket.c

 ## Plugins